Rights of Surviving Spouse and Children

 When administering an estate, the personal representative must be aware of a number of spousal and minor rights belonging to the surviving spouse and minor children of the decedent.
 This note will deal with priority allowances to which the surviving spouse, minor children and dependent children are entitled.
 The amounts which are specified are effective for individuals who died after March 31, 2000 which is the effective date of the Estates and Protected Individuals Code.
 For individuals who died before this time, reference needs to be made to the smaller amounts set by the Revised Probate Code which was in effect at such time.
 The allowances and exempt property are available for a decedent who dies domiciled in Michigan.
 For a decedent who dies domiciled outside of Michigan, rights to homestead allowance, family allowance, and exempt property are governed by the law of the decedent's domicile at death.
 A subsequent note will deal with elections which the surviving spouse may make.

 Pursuant to MCL 700.2402 the surviving spouse of a decedent who was domiciled in this state is entitled to receive a homestead allowance of $15,000.
 This amount shall be adjusted annually for inflation beginning January 1, 2001.
 If there is no surviving spouse, each minor child and each dependent child of the decedent is entitled to a homestead allowance equal to $15,000, as adjusted annually for inflation, divided by the number of the decedent's minor and dependent children.
 It should be noted that a dependent child means an adult child who was dependent upon the decedent.
-The homestead allowance is exempt from and has priority over all claims against the estate including other allowances, administrative expenses, funeral expenses and all other claims.
-Therefore, it is the top priority for disbursement from an estate.
 A homestead allowance is in addition to any share passing to the surviving spouse or minor or dependent child by the will of the decedent, unless otherwise provided, by intestate succession, or by elective share.
 How the determination of what assets are to be used to make this disbursement will be discussed later in this note.

 Pursuant to MCL 700.2403 a reasonable family allowance is payable to the decedent's surviving spouse and minor children whom the decedent was obligated to support, and children of the decedent or another who were in fact being supported by the decedent.
 The purpose of this family allowance is to provide support for such persons during administration of the estate.
 The allowance shall not continue for a period longer than 1 year if the estate is inadequate to discharge allowed claims.
 It should be noted that the family allowance may be payable to adult children if supported by the decedent or to other persons who were being supported by the decedent at the time of death.
 There is no set amount established for a family allowance.
 The only requirement is that it be "reasonable".